Graham & Van der Merwe 'hunting down' Hogg record

 - World Cup fixtures, pools & coverage

-Graham has recovered from the injury to return to the starting line-up to face the world champions in Marseille.
+Graham has recovered from injury to return to the starting line-up to face the world champions in Marseille.

-The Edinburgh wing will be directly up against Springboks superstar Cheslin Kolbe, a personal battle many fans are excited to see.
+The 26-year-old Edinburgh wing will be directly up against Springboks superstar Cheslin Kolbe, a personal battle many fans are excited to see.

 "I respect him massively as a player," Graham said of Kolbe.
 "He's one of the biggest wingers in the world.